-UT Southwestern has to use and release some of your health information to conduct its business.
+UT Southwestern primarily maintains your health information in a secure electronic format.
+Your health information will most often be used, shared or disclosed electronically.
 The following section explains some of the ways we are permitted to use and release health information without authorization from you.